sphinx-doc/sphinx/doc/ext/appapi.rst

 .. method:: Sphinx.add_domain(domain)

-   Make the given *domain* (which must be a class; more precisely, a subclass of :class:`sphinx.domains.Domain`) known to Sphinx.
+   Make the given *domain* (which must be a class; more precisely, a subclass of :class:`~sphinx.domains.Domain`) known to Sphinx.

-   ..
-XXX where is Domain documented?

    .. versionadded:: 1.0

 .. method:: Sphinx.override_domain(domain)

-   Make the given *domain* known to Sphinx, assuming that there is already a domain with its ``.name``.
+   Make the given *domain* class known to Sphinx, assuming that there is already a domain with its ``.name``.
 The new domain must be a subclass of the existing one.

+   .. versionadded:: 1.0

+.. method:: Sphinx.add_index_to_domain(domain, index)

+   Add a custom *index* class to the domain named *domain*.  *index* must be a subclass of :class:`~sphinx.domains.Index`.

    .. versionadded:: 1.0